First Year Experience (FYEX)

 First-Year Students gather for the All Neighborhood Service Project to paint pumpkins for residents at Thornwald Nursing Home

-In Fall 2013, The Quads worked with Bosler Library running a homework helpers program.
+In Fall 2013, another group worked with Bosler Library running a homework helpers program.
 Later in the semester, volunteers also assisted elementary school children create canvases for the twelve days of Christmas that hung in the windows of the library after Thanksgiving.
-Adams volunteers served meals weekly at the Salvation Army and Drayer volunteers entertained the residents of Thornwald nursing home every Sunday.
+Volunteers from Adams Hall served meals weekly at the Salvation Army and Drayer volunteers entertained the residents of Thornwald nursing home every Sunday.

-Neighbors to Neighbors also hosted three all neighborhood events which brought together residents from Adams, Drayer and the Quads.
+First-year experience groups also hosted three all neighborhood events which brought together residents from each of the first-year residence halls.
 Early in the fall semester, students painted pumpkins which were then donated to residents of Thornwald nursing home to brighten their rooms.
 On Halloween, students dressed up and handed out candy to Carlisle residents in the library and on high street.
 Volunteers also hosted a family night at Stuart House, a transitional home for women and children.
 Some students made foot scrub with the moms while others played games like twister and kerplunk with the children.

-For the 2013-14 academic year, Adams is partnered with the Salvation Army; Drayer partnered with Thornwald, the local nursing home; and the Quads partnered with Bosler Children's Library.
+During the 2013-14 academic year, Adams Hall was partnered with the Salvation Army; Drayer partnered with Thornwald, the local nursing home; and the Quads partnered with Bosler Children's Library.

 Spring 2014 Service Schedule

 - Most Sundays at 3 p.m., Drayer residents work with Thornwald residents in a game, such as Bingo, Shuffleboard, or Bochi Ball, or a small arts and crafts project.
 Meet in the circle behind Drayer to go to the nursing home.

 - Adams goes to the Salvation Army on Mondays at 3:45 meeting in Adams first floor common room.